 Option beta: In this example, missing assumption 4a is added to statement 1.
 The two together are taken to prove both statement 2 and statement 3.
 The additional assumption helps to explain why statement 1 might lead to statements 2 and 3, but as this assumption is of dubious truth value this simply transforms the problem from questions about the cogency of the inference to one about the truth value of one of its premises.

-Option boo: In this version, statement 1 is combined with missing assumption 4b (that the variety of life outcomes is consistent with the notion that race determines those outcomes).
-The to together are taken to prove the truth of statement 2 which is then taken to prove the truth of statement 3.
+Option boo: In this version, statement 1 is combined with missing assumption 4b.
+The two together are taken to prove the truth of statement 2 (by Modus Tollens) which is then taken to prove the truth of statement 3.

 Note: The reason statements 2 and 3 are represented here in the form of a serial argument rather than separate conclusions in a divergent argument is that the missing assumption focuses attention on statement 2 without contributing directly to statement 3.
 The notion that statement 2 would then provide evidence for statement 3 seems the best way to proceed from there.

 Evaluation: No version of this argument comes out sound, because the argument turns on false alternatives no matter how you look at it.
-In option alpha, the false alternatives leaves conclusion 2 and 3 unsupported by assumption 1.
+In option alpha, the false alternatives leaves conclusion 2 and 3 unsupported by assumption 1, so the inferences are neither valid nor cogent.
 In option beta, the false alternatives have been expressed directly in terms of a missing assumption, but that assumption is likely false.
 In option boo, the missing assumption has been articulated in terms of a conditional statement, but that statement too is clearly false.
 No matter how we set this argument up, it turns on an unrealistically narrow set of possibilities.

 Why does every version of this argument turn on false assumptions?
 Because it addresses the question of what makes the difference in the lives of these men as though a single causative factor will account for the difference rather than a combination of different factors.
 The notion, for example, that race might make some outcomes more or less likely than others without totally determining the outcome is simply not considered in the text of this meme.
-So, whether race is construed as a direct biological cause (as racists would have it) or a social construction (as those interested in social justice might suggest), the meme sets aside any efforts to consider how racial factors could interact with other issues such as class, religion, family background, or personal resilience to produce an account of these different life trajectories.
+So, whether race is construed as a direct biological cause (as overt racists would have it) or a social construction and the impact of social stigmas attached to racial identity (as those interested in social justice might suggest), the meme sets aside any efforts to consider how racial factors could interact with other issues such as class, religion, family background, or personal resilience to produce an account of these different life trajectories.

 Final Thoughts: In addition to the sloppy argument, it’s tempting to suggest there is something prurient about this meme.
-It invites all of us to entertain questions about what makes the difference success and failure for black men.
-For most of us, that is a question about someone else, which is probably what the author of the meme has in mind.
+It invites all of us to entertain questions about what makes the difference between success and failure for black men.
+For most of us, that is a question about someone else, a chance to dwell on the reasons for someone else’s failure.
+This doesn’t really pose active questions for its intended audience, not about their own lives.